 Skidmore in Paris

-Starting in spring 2015, Skidmore will offer two program tracks in Paris – Paris Fall Seminar and Liberal Arts, Language & Business.
+Skidmore offers two program tracks in Paris – Paris Fall Seminar and Liberal Arts, Language & Business.
 The Paris Fall Seminar, led by a rotating Skidmore faculty member, is offered only in the fall semester.
 The Liberal Arts, Language & Business is a new program track that combines the course options previously available in the Advanced Studies and Arts & Business programs.
 The Skidmore in Paris: Liberal Arts, Language & Business program is available fall, spring, or full-year for students at all French language levels, beginner to advanced.

 Unique Characteristics of Skidmore in Paris